 So, I gave in and bought myself some funeral pants that will forever remain in my closet.

-Maybe there are items in your closet that don’t get worn as often (maybe you have so much stuff you forgot you even bought some stuff).
+Once you’ve located your Hamper Pile and your Loiterers, you’ll start coming across items in your closet that don’t get worn as often (maybe you have so much stuff you forgot you even bought them).
 Before you toss them, review your Hamper Pile and use it as inspiration to keep anything else that might belong in this pile as well.

 Once you have gone through the elimination process there are 3 wise options to help you declutter without guilt.